 Featured Photo: Barbara Konecny, Head of Case Management at Pixsy, via Flickr || CC BY-NC-SA 2.0

-Photography contests often offer the chance to win money or camera gear.
-Others tempt you with promise of exposure to creative directors or bragging rights.
+Photo competitions often offer the chance to win money or camera gear.
+Others tempt you with the promise of exposure to creative directors or bragging rights.

 But before you hit submit, are you sure you know what will happen to your photos?

-Let’s have a look at the terms of the popular competitions site Pixoto:
+Let’s have a look at the terms of the popular competition site Pixoto:

 You retain the copyright in any User Content you post on the Site.
 Pixoto neither has nor wants any ownership of your Content.